Wondering how to get a perfect MCAT score? Read on for information, tips, and frequently asked questions about achieving a perfect score on the MCAT.

 Students who took the MCAT scored an average of 501.5 on the test.
 However, matriculating students scored an average of 511.9 on the test.
 Regardless of which med school you’re hoping to attend, you’ll find that having a competitive MCAT score at or above this average would place you in good standing at many schools.

-With that said, the AAMC doesn’t release concrete numbers on how many students achieve a perfect MCAT score, but this graph shows that few test-takers achieve the elusive 528 score.
+With that said, the AAMC doesn’t release concrete numbers on how many students achieve an excellent MCAT score, but this graph shows that few test-takers achieve the highest MCAT score of 528.

 In fact, students who scored 524 or higher on the exam are considered in the 100th percentile, meaning they scored higher than all other test-takers.
 With all these points considered, getting a perfect MCAT score is challenging but not impossible.